 It is possible to get an expedited travel document if you need to travel because of an emergency.
 USCIS issues emergency travel documents in situations like the death or sudden illness of a family member abroad.
 If you find yourself in this situation, you can make an appointment with your local USCIS office.
 You should bring your completed I-131, two passport photos, and evidence to prove that you have an urgent need to travel.
 This evidence might be a death certificate, medical records, or a signed letter from your family member’s doctor.
 There is no additional fee for an emergency travel document.

 The travel document usually arrives within 90 days after you submit your application.
-You can’t leave the country until you have your approved travel document in hand, so you should expect to spend the three months after submitting your green card application in the United States.
+(But again, note that this processing time may be on the rise, to as much as 150 days; see details here.)
+You can’t leave the country until you have your approved travel document in hand, so you should expect to spend the 3–5 months after submitting your green card application in the United States.

 Theoretically, you could be out of the United States for as long as you have a travel document (one year plus renewals).
 In practice, however, that’s not possible, because then you would miss your fingerprinting and green card interview appointments.
 If you find that you are unable to attend your fingerprinting or interview appointment, you should promptly follow the rescheduling instructions printed on the USCIS appointment notice.